What collections are available at The University of Georgia Special Collections Libraries?

 The Media Department holds the collection of commercially distributed audio and visual materials (sound recordings, videos, DVDs, laserdiscs, etc.).
-It is located in the basement of the Main Library on Jackson Street.
-The Media Archives holds original archival audio and visual collections (including the Peabody Awards entries, the Georgia Folklore Collection, the Richard Nixon/Frank Gannon interviews, among others) and is located in the Russell Special Collections Libraries Building on Hull Street.
+It is located in the basement of the Main Library.
+The Media Archives holds original archival audio and visual collections (including the Peabody Awards entries, the Georgia Folklore Collection, the Richard Nixon/Frank Gannon interviews, among others).

 I have an old book (or baseball card, manuscript, painting, cartoon, antique object, miniature book, etc.).
 Will you tell me how much it is worth?

 UGA Special Collections Libraries staff are prohibited from appraising items.
-Qualified appraisers can be found by checking your local telephone directory or online at the American Society of Appraisers website.
+Qualified appraisers can be found by checking the telephone directory or the internet at the American Society of Appraisers website.

 What is a Special Collections Research Account?

 A Special Collections Research Account is an online account that allows you to request material from all three special collections departments as well as make requests for photocopies, scans, and copies of audiovisual material.
 By having a Special Collections Research Account, you can also maintain a list of your past requests and make special requests for activities like classes and group projects.

 How will my Special Collections Research Account make my work easier and more efficient?